 An increasingly connected world, disconnected focus

 However, we can’t ignore the consequences.
 Yes, technology allows us to more quickly create and distribute information.
-In turn, we’ve become able to more quickly acquire and absorb content.
+In turn, we’ve become able to more quickly absorb content.

 At the Technical University of Denmark, researchers investigated this phenomenon in regards to content consumption patterns.
 The researchers found that “the accelerating ups and downs of popular content are driven by increasing production and consumption of content, resulting in a more rapid exhaustion of limited attention resources.”

-To sum it up, they found that, across all forms of technological communication, the volume of content we see is increasing in less time.
-Essentially, we’re more rapidly taking in different bits and pieces, and spending less time on each one.
+To sum it up, they found that, across all forms of technological communication, the volume of content we see is more rapidly increasing.
+We’re more rapidly taking in different bits and pieces, and spending less time on each one.
 And this depletes our cognitive resources quicker.